 The Eleanor Crook Foundation, in partnership with the U.S. International Development Finance Corporation (DFC), launched the Global Nutrition Financing Alliance to improve nutrition outcomes in low- and middle- income countries.

 The partnership will mobilize $100 million in private sector investment to address the effects of COVID-19 on malnutrition and food insecurity, tackle the root causes of malnutrition, and leverage private sector solutions to reduce malnutrition globally.

-The State of Malnutrition
+The State of Global Malnutrition in Children

 - Globally, more than 820 million people are estimated to be chronically undernourished

 - Malnutrition is the underlying cause of nearly half of all deaths among children under the age of 5

 - Malnutrition kills approximately 3.1 million children each year

 - Children who are undernourished are likely to learn less at school and earn less as adults

 - On a country level, this translates to slow economic growth and perpetuates the cycle of poverty